bluerobotics/bluerobotics.github.io/thrusters/m100-motor.md

 ###Connecting to an External ESC

-The thruster has a cable containing three wires.
-These three wires must be connected to the three motor wires on the electronic speed controller (ESC).
+The motor has a solder pads to connect to three wires.
+These three pads must be connected to the three motor wires on the electronic speed controller (ESC).
 The order does not matter, but if the motor direction is the reverse of what is desired, switch two of the wires.

-The three wires in the cable (green, white, blue) are always connected to the same motor phases, so connecting the colors in a consistent fashion will result in all motors rotating in the same direction.
+The three solder pads are always connected to the same motor phases, so connecting in a consistent fashion will result in all motors rotating in the same direction.

 ###Connecting the BlueESC